 All of us procrastinate.
 Its inevitable.
-You can have a lot to achieve in a day, and you have all the tools and resources together, but somehow, at the end of your day, you still find that you achieved nothing.
-The reason; PROCRASTINATION.
+You can have a lot to achieve in a day, and you have all the tools and resources together, but somehow, procrastination gets in your way.
+So, how can you stop procrastination from stealing your time?

 What is procrastination?